microsoft/Xbox-GDK-Samples/Samples/Live/DownloadableContent/readme_en-us.md

 # Update history

-**Initial Release:** April 2019
+**Update:** June 2023

+Support EXE/DLL in DLC.

 **Update:** March 2022

-Added DLCPackagePC folder for demonstrate to create DLC on PC.
+Added DLCPackagePC folder for demonstrating DLC on PC.

 Fixed the crash when the license lost.